HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - Polygon Mesh Processing
 - Computational Geometry – Algorithms and Applications
 - Fluid Simulation for Computer Graphics
-- Computer Graphics Through OpenGL – From Theory to Experiments
 - Handbook of Discrete and Computational Geometry
 - Geometric tools for computer graphics
 - Computational Geometry in C